TheBobGottfriedFan/CS310_GROUP03/README.md

 # How to Install
 ### 1. Clone the Repository
 either do:

 a.
-Download the Repository as a zip file
+Download the Repository as a zip file and extract

 b. git clone: https://github.com/TheBobGottfriedFan/CS310_GROUP03.git cd CS310_GROUP03